zachphilip/zachphilip.github.io/index.md

 [Epicurean and Stoic Views of the Divine and Resurrection]. (https://docs.google.com/document/d/1tm9HlAg-ohoZlI60SQ9O9E2qOinaZnuS5yxI8WCRbbA/edit?usp=sharing) For BITH 213 (New Testament Literature & Interpretation).
 Chosen as the example paper for next semester's class.

 [Much Ado About Nothing Scene Analysis](https://docs.google.com/document/d/1Q_aeP9QQ2jORBRAYw2Hy9phHHK-L7QUzoo64f72SjLg/edit?usp=sharing).
 For ENGL 112 (Studies in Western Literature: Comedy and Tragedy).
-Short paper comparing choices and effects from Beatrice's and Benedick's dialogue in Act 1 in the Branagh and Whedon films.
+Short paper comparing choices and effects from Beatrice's and Benedick's dialogue in Act 1 of _Much Ado_ in the Branagh and Whedon films.

 **Fall 2021**